magenta/magenta/demos/sketch-rnn-js/README.md

 mod_example = model.center_drawing(example)
 draw_example(mod_example, 60, 100, new p.color(185, 23, 96));
 ```
 This will draw a scaled drawing to fill the bounding box and draw it at the center.
-Note that I create a new list called mod_example to store the modified version as I want to keep the original example list unmodified.
+Note that this creates a new list called mod_example to store the modified version in order to keep the original example list unmodified.

 ### Unconditional Generation - One Stroke at a Time

 If you want to get the model to generate a stroke at a time, you can use the previous method to pre-generate the entire image, and then plot it out once every 1/60 seconds.
-Alternative, you may want to distribute the computing power and generate on the fly.
+Alternatively, you may want to distribute the computing power and generate on the fly.
 This is useful for interactive applications.

 To generate a stroke at a time, let's study basic.js, a p5.js example.
 Almost pseudo-code:
 ```javascript